sapegin/sapegin.me/src/content/blog/what-to-learn-in-2017.md

 ## Learn how to write for humans

-A big portion of communication with our colleagues and other people are textual: task descriptions and comments, code comments, Git commits, chat messages, emails, tweets, blog posts, etc.
+A big portion of communication with our colleagues and other people are textual: task descriptions and comments, code comments, Git commits, chat messages, emails, tweets, blog posts, and so on

 Imagine how much time people spend reading and understanding all that.
 If you can reduce this time by writing more clearly and concisely, the world will be a better place to work.